It’s All About Me – At Least This Page Is…

 Sarah Jackson is a novelist, specialising in kooky murder/mystery, science fiction and business writing.
 She regularly publishes book reviews via her blog and GoodReads, and is a Early Reviewer for Librarything.
-She is the author of a number of science-fiction short stories, and released her first children’s novel “Pete and the Persian Bottle” in July 2016.
+She is the author of a number of thriller and science-fiction short stories, and released her first children’s novel “Pete and the Persian Bottle” in July 2016.

 Sarah was born in 1969, in Brisbane, Australia and moved to Melbourne in 2005, where sheoperates her own independent transcription and writing services business.
 For the first twenty years of working life, Sarah was employed in a variety of mostly dull government roles, with the occasionally interesting jobs in welfare, ethics, the justice system and university administration in a Medical Faculty.

 Sarah has completed a number of writing courses through Writer’s Victoria, and her tertiary studies include a Graduate Certificate in University Management, University of Melbourne, a Bachelor of Arts (Psychology), University of Queensland, and a Bachelor of Arts (Humanities – Film and Media Studies) Griffith University.